minoh0201/DeepMicro/README.md

     X_train.shape:  (100, 30)
     Classification task has been skipped.
     ```
-3. Suppose that we want to reduce the number of dimensions of our data to 3 from 30 using a *shallow autoencoder*. `--save_rep` command will save your representation under the `/results` folder.
+**3. Suppose that we want to reduce the number of dimensions of our data to 3 from 30 using a *shallow autoencoder*.** `--save_rep` command will save your representation under the `/results` folder.
     ```
     ~$ python DM.py -r 1 --no_clf -cd UserDataExample.csv --ae -dm 3 --save_rep
     ```
-4. Suppose that we want to use *deep autoencoder* with 2 hidden layers which has 10 units and 5 units, respectively.
-Let the size of latent layer to be 3.
+**4. Suppose that we want to use *deep autoencoder* with 2 hidden layers which has 10 units and 5 units, respectively.** Let the size of latent layer to be 3.
 We are going to see the structure of deep autoencoder first.
     ```
     ~$ python DM.py -r 1 --no_clf -cd UserDataExample.csv --ae -dm 10,5,3 --no_trn
     ```